codacy/docs/docs/codacy-api/using-the-codacy-api.md

      -H 'api-token: <your account API token>'
 ```

-If you continue requesting more pages the endpoint will eventually return a `pagination` object that doens't include a `cursor`.
+If you continue requesting more pages the endpoint will eventually return a `pagination` object that doesn't include a `cursor`.
 This means that you've reached the last page of results:

 ```json
 {